-The Technology and Business Campus in Richland is the operative center of the 2,875-acre Tri-Cities Research District and hosts the primary offices of several government entities and contractors operating Hanford.
+The Technology and Business Campus in Richland is the operative center of the 2,875-acre Tri-Cities Research District and VERTical innovation cluster hosts the primary offices of several government entities and contractors operating Hanford.
 Hanford draws thousands of visitors each year.
 The Technology and Business Campus serves as the primary venue for in-town operations and hosts a varied audience of academics and professionals engaged in higher education research, advanced technology prototyping, and energy production and storage.

-The Technology and Business Campus encompasses high-quality office and development space, a variety of restaurants, apartment housing, and event space dedicated to academic and industry conferences.
-The campus is adjacent to Washington State University-Tri-Cities and Pacific Northwest National Laboratory.
+The Technology and Business Campus encompasses high-quality office and development space, a variety of restaurants, apartment housing and event space dedicated to academic and industry conferences.
+The campus is adjacent to Washington State University Tri-Cities and Pacific Northwest National Laboratory.
+The APEL facility provides incubator space in the campus.